25prabhu10/notes/docs/Concepts/AWS/AWS_DynamoDB.md

 - Option 1: **Partition key only (HASH)**
 - Partition key must be unique for each item
-- Partition key must be “diverse” so that the data is distributed
+- Partition key must be "diverse" so that the data is distributed
 - _Example_: `user_id` for a users table

 - Option 2: **Partition key + Sort Key**